EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 Some hosting providers are offering load balancers in front of the servers.
-A load balancer is usually monitoring the connectivity to the backend servers and stops sending requests to a server that stops responding, or some custom monitoring condition is met.
+A load balancer is usually monitoring the connectivity to the back-end servers and stops sending requests to a server that stops responding, or some custom monitoring condition is met.
 They also normally allow you to pause the traffic to one of servers and take it out of service for maintenance and upgrades.
-Normally such a load balancer is only allowing backend servers belonghing to the same service provider and the same location.
+Normally such a load balancer is only allowing back-end servers belonging to the same service provider and the same location.

-There are several DNS hosting providers offering geo-aware service: the query response depends on the region where the reuest was sent from.
+There are several DNS hosting providers offering geo-aware service: the query response depends on the region where the request was sent from.
 This allows you to set up several servers across the world, answering to the same DNS name.
 One of such providers is [DNScaster](https://dnscaster.com/).